Preparing Inbound Shipments

 Cahoot accepts the following Inbound Shipment types:

-1. Parcel Delivery: The units are packed into individual boxes/cartons that are delivered individually using a parcel shipping label, not grouped together.
+1. Parcel Delivery: The units are packed into cartons that are delivered individually using parcel shipping labels, not grouped together.
+Each carton must be labeled with the Cahoot Inbound ID, the SKU or SKUs contained inside the carton, a short description of each SKU, and the quantity of each SKU.

-Example Carton Label for proper labeling of your Inbounds.
+Example Carton Label for proper labeling of mixed carton Inbounds.

-3. Shipping Container Delivery: Cahoot also accepts the delivery of shipping containers with an approved appointment.
-Unlike Parcel, FTL, and LTL shipments, container shipments have added complexity such as devanning, drayage, etc. Fees for receiving shipping containers follow market conditions, so please request a quote before shipping.
+3. Container Delivery: Cahoot also accepts the delivery of shipping containers with an approved appointment.
+Unlike Parcel, FTL, and LTL shipments, container shipments have added complexity such as devanning, drayage coordination, etc. Fees for Receiving shipping containers follow market conditions, so please request a quote before shipping.
 Inventory must either be prepped before shipping, or prep fees may apply.
+Learn more about Importing Inventory Directly to Cahoot from International Suppliers.

 Make sure to include a Packing Slip with the Cahoot Inbound ID.
-The Inbound Summary can be printed from the Inbound Page and marked up with confirmation of units shipped compared to expected.
-Receiving may be delayed for Inbounds missing Packing Slips, and may take longer if discrepancies are identified.
-See example:
+The Inbound Summary can be printed from the Inbound Page in Cahoot and marked up with confirmation of unit counts shipped compared to expected.
+Receiving may be delayed for Inbounds missing Packing Slips, and inbounding may take longer if discrepancies are identified.

 Parcels

-If you are shipping through a parcel shipping service, use boxes or cartons that can withstand the standard shipping process.
+If you are shipping through a parcel shipping service, use cartons that can withstand the standard shipping process.
 Please follow these guidelines for shipping parcels.

-1. Each box should contain items from one approved Cahoot Inbound only.
+1. Each carton should contain items from one approved Cahoot Inbound ID only.

-2. The quantity of units should match the shipment (Inbound Number) approved by Cahoot.
+2. The unit quantity per SKU should match the Inbound ID approved by Cahoot.

-3. Boxes heavier than 50 lbs should indicate ‘Team Lift’ on the top and sides of the box.
+3. Cartons heavier than 50 lbs should indicate ‘Team Lift’ on the top and sides of the carton.

-4. Boxes heavier than 100 lbs should indicate ‘Mech Lift’ on the top and sides of the box.
+4. Cartons heavier than 100 lbs should indicate ‘Mech Lift’ on the top and sides of the cartons.

 5. Remove or cover any previous labels (including fragile and hazardous) that are no longer applicable.